awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 The Data API doesn't require a persistent connection to the DB cluster\.
 Instead, it provides a secure HTTP endpoint and integration with AWS SDKs\.
 You can use the endpoint to run SQL statements without managing connections\.
 All calls to the Data API are synchronous\.
 By default, a call times out and is terminated in 45 seconds if it's not finished processing\.
 You can use the `continueAfterTimeout` parameter to continue running the SQL statement after the call times out\.

 The API uses database credentials stored in AWS Secrets Manager, so you don't need to pass credentials in the API calls\.
 The API also provides a more secure way to use AWS Lambda\.
 It enables you to access your DB cluster without your needing to configure a Lambda function to access resources in a virtual private cloud \(VPC\)\.
-For more information about AWS Secrets Manager, see [What Is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
+For more information about AWS Secrets Manager, see [What is AWS secrets manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.

 **Note**
 When you enable the Data API, you can also use the query editor for Aurora Serverless\.
-For more information, see [Using the Query Editor for Aurora Serverless](query-editor.md)\.
+For more information, see [Using the query editor for Aurora Serverless](query-editor.md)\.

 ## Availability of the Data API<a name="data-api.regions"></a>